 A figure marched through the dust, too tall to be the warrior.

 The man halted none too far away.
 “Why won’t you have the good sense to go down, you backwater-bred cretin?” he sneered.

 Dylan flexed his fingers.
-How he wished he’d the energy to pound the smug bastard into the ground.
+How he wished he’d the energy to pound the smarmy bastard into the ground.
 For now, he had to wait and see what else the man would throw at him.
-Hopefully, the man would reveal a weakness he could exploit.
+Hopefully, the attacks would reveal a weakness he could exploit.
 “Are dust clouds and talk all you have to offer, Udynean?”

 The man’s lips twisted smugly.